thebkbuffalo/url_shortener/README.md

 once RVM is installed run:
 `rvm install "ruby-2.7.2"`

+DATABASE:
+This app uses Postgresql for it's Database.
+If you don't have you can install via Homebrew for Mac and via apt-get for linux.
+Check https://www.postgresql.org/ for more details.

+Bundler gem for installing necessary gems.
+If you don't have bundler run `gem install bundler` to get bundler.

 ### Instructions
 Clone down the application with `git clone git@github.com:thebkbuffalo/url_shortener.git` or however else you clone down a repo.